sowmyamanusri/scala-api-group-project/README.md

 - Clue 1: What if someone wants to add a book with an ID for a book that already exists?
 How do we handle this gracefully?

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
   How can we improve the API by handling errors gracefully and show a helpful message to the client?
 What should the server status code be?

+### 📘 Extension Task 2: HTML Serving

+Did you notice the [HomeController](app/controllers/HomeController.scala)?

+Try going to [http://localhost:9000/](http://localhost:9000/) - notice it serves back a web page.

+See if you can work out how those aspects of the application are hooked together.

+Have a play at updating that webpage 😍